-Project reduces toddler tooth decayOctober 2nd, 2012 in Dentistry /
+Project reduces toddler tooth decayOctober 2, 2012 in Medicine & Health / Dentistry

 The answer to early childhood tooth decay could be just a phone call away, thanks to new research by the University of Queensland and Queensland Health.